synergycp/scp-bm-pkg-rdns/README.md

     ```

 2. Go into the SynergyCP application and add the rDNS setting values shown at the end of the DNS Server install.
-   For PowerDNS, the API Host would be `<ip of PowerDNS Server>:8081` and the API Key would be the
+   For PowerDNS, the API Host would be `<ip of PowerDNS Server>:8081` and the API Key would be the one generated during setup.
-   `experimental-api-key` you generated.
 3. Add an rDNS PTR from the dashboard of SynergyCP and make sure it works:

     ```